-Section 20: Media Request
+Media Request

-- A. With the exception of routine events and basic information readily available to the public, all requests for interviews or information from the media are to be routed though the City Office.
+1. With the exception of routine events and basic information readily available to the public, all requests for interviews or information from the media are to be routed though the City Office.
 No city employee is authorized to speak on behalf of the city without prior authorization from City Official.
-Media requests include anything intended to be published or viewable to others in some form, such as television, radio, newspaper, newsletters, social media postings or websites. - B. When responding to media requests, employees should follow these steps: - 1) If the request is for routine or public information (such as meeting time or agenda) provide the information and notify the City Office of the request. - 2) If the request is regarding information about city personnel, potential litigation, controversial issues, an opinion on a city matter, or if an employee is unsure if the request is a "routine" question, forward the request to the City Office.
+Media requests include anything intended to be published or viewable to others in some form, such as television, radio, newspaper, newsletters, social media postings or websites.

+2. When responding to media requests, employees should follow these steps:A) If the request is for routine or public information (such as meeting time or agenda) provide the information and notify the City Office of the request.B) If the request is regarding information about city personnel, potential litigation, controversial issues,

+B) If the request is regarding information about city personnel, potential litigation, controversial issues, an opinion on a city matter, or if an employee is unsure if the request is a "routine" question, forward the request to the City Office.

-C. All news releases concerning the city and city personnel is the responsibility of the City Clerk.
+3. All news releases concerning the city and city personnel is the responsibility of the City Clerk.

-Section 21: Whistleblower
+Whistleblower

-- A. An employee of the City who, in good faith, reports an activity that he/she considers illegal or dishonest to one or more parties may have whistleblower protections.
-The whistleblower is not responsible for investigating the activity or for determining fault or corrective measures; appropriate City Management Officials are charged with these responsibilities. - B. Examples of illegal or dishonest activities include violations of federal, state or local laws, billing services not performed or goods not delivered and other fraudulent reporting. - C. If an employee has knowledge of a concern of illegal or dishonest fraudulent activity, the employee is to contact their assigned supervisor.
-If the City Council has the assigned supervision, contact the Personnel Committee. - D. The employee must exercise sound judgment to avoid baseless allegations.
-An employee who intentionally files a false report of wrongdoing may be subject to disciplinary actions. - E. It is the city's legal responsibility to protect employees who make a complaint.
+1. An employee of the City who, in good faith, reports an activity that he/she considers illegal or dishonest to one or more parties may have whistleblower protections.
+The whistleblower is not responsible for investigating the activity or for determining fault or corrective measures; appropriate City Management Officials are charged with these responsibilities.

+2. Examples of illegal or dishonest activities include violations of federal, state or local laws, billing services not performed or goods not delivered and other fraudulent reporting.

+3. If an employee has knowledge of a concern of illegal or dishonest fraudulent activity, the employee is to contact their assigned supervisor.
+If the City Council has the assigned supervision, contact the Personnel Committee.

+4. The employee must exercise sound judgment to avoid baseless allegations.
+An employee who intentionally files a false report of wrongdoing may be subject to disciplinary actions.

+5. It is the city's legal responsibility to protect employees who make a complaint.
 Whistleblower protections are provided in two important ways: confidentiality and protection from retaliation, consistent with the Minnesota Data Practices.

+Adopted this Day of February 2022 by the City Council of the City of Vergas.

+Julie A Bruhn Mayor

+ATTEST:

+Julie Lammers City Clerk-Treasurer